isomerpages/govtech-stp/_travel-and-health-control-measures/03-covid-travelinsurance.md

 </tr>
 </tbody>
 </table>
+<i>*Note: ICA has no affiliations to the insurers listed above and we are unable to assist with any queries relating to product information or the application process.
+Should you require further assistance during the course of application, <b>please enquire directly with the insurers</b>.
+For more information on our third-party sites' policy, please click here.</i>

 <b><i>All Short Term Visitors entering via [ATP](/atp/overview) and [RGL](/rgl/overview) are required to prepare an electronic or physical copy of their insurance policy to bring with them to facilitate their entry into Singapore. </i></b>